kevinmatthes/docs-snippets/blank.README.md

 --
 ------------------------------------------------------------------------------->

-# libgpl2
+# README Template

 ## Summary

-A set of utilities concerning the GPL 2.0 license.
+This is a sample README template; just alter the names as required.

 ## License